jcollado/aria-ng/README.md

 Consumers
 ---------

-ARIA also comes with various "consumers" that do things with presentations.
+ARIA also comes with various "consumers" that do things with deployment plans.
 Consumers can be generic, or can be designed to work only with specific kinds of presentations.

 Though you can simply make use of presentation without using the ARIA consumer API, the advantage of using it is that you may benefit from other tools that make use of